Starting this Roads and Destinations’ book club with 5 travel books that guarantee to change your wanderings forever.

 I started traveling a long time ago and have been on the road ever since.
-My first travels though looked very different from typical road trips, bus and train adventures, or even flights to faraway countries.
+My first travels, though, looked very different from typical road trips, bus and train adventures, or even escapes to faraway destinations.
 I experienced all of these and much more through pages of hundreds of travel books.

-I regularly carry a book in my purse (that’s why most of the time, I stick to big handbags).
+I regularly carry a novel or biography in my purse.
 A few times a month, a couple of good travel books traverse with me everywhere I go.
-Today I’d like to share some of my favorite travel reads.
-If you are looking for an interesting, yet educational book, here are a few travel books that changed the way I travel forever.
+Today I’d like to share five of my favorite travel reads.
+If you are looking for an interesting, yet educational book, here are a few travel books that have changed the way I travel forever.

 The World is Our Classroom by Cindy Ross

 The World is Our Classroom changes not only your travels, but also the wanderings of your entire family.
 I finished reading this book about a week ago and became completely convinced that traveling brings extraordinary benefits to your kids, especially during their forming years.

 In this nature and travel guide, the author Cindy Ross reminiscences on some of her family’s most memorable adventurous.
 The World is our Classroom includes numerous stories of two parents leading their young children through the most unusual experiences and places.

 Their family lifelong adventures started in the Rocky Mountains wilderness and took them all over the world.
 Throughout their travels, Cindy and her husband taught the kids about the world, nature, and history, using real life experiences.
 The World is our Classroom is a perfect travel book for anybody looking for untraditional ways to raise the kids.